sahara6887/Bloodpoint-Farming-Macros/README.md

 ### Ready Up
 - Clicks the ready button as soon as it becomes visible.
-- Disables for 60 seconds if the user manually unreadies.
+- Disables if the user manually unreadies.
 - Re-enables if the user readies up again.

 ### FPS Switch